Principal Care Management in North Carolina.

 How does PCM work for providers in North Carolina?

 Principal Care Management (PCM) allows North Carolina providers to bill Medicare for focused management of a single high-complexity chronic condition using CPT codes 99424, 99425, 99426, 99427.
 Medicare covers PCM under the same framework as CCM.
-NC Medicaid provides full supplementary coverage.
-CCN Health streamlines PCM workflows including condition-specific care plans, medication management tracking, and automated billing for North Carolina practices.
+NC Medicaid provides partial supplementary coverage.
+Prevalent conditions like diabetes drive PCM demand across North Carolina.
+CCN Health streamlines PCM workflows including condition-specific care plans, medication management tracking, and automated billing — integrating with 5+ major health systems including Atrium Health and Duke Health.

 Medicare Billing